Explore the Best of Southern Chile & Argentina on Our Grand Andean Adventure

-A catamaran cruise across Lago Argentino brings us to the dramatic Upsala Glacier that fills a large valley with an imposing blue face nearly five miles across.
+A catamaran cruise across Lago Argentino brings us to the dramatic Upsala Glacier.
+One of the most famous glaciers spilling from the ice cap, Upsala fills a large valley, terminating in an imposing blue face nearly five miles across.
 Unlike Perito Moreno, this glacier is retreating rapidly, leaving a jagged puzzle of ice floes in its wake.
 We disembark at Estancia Cristina, an early 20th-century sheep farm where the traditional gaucho way of life once prevailed.
 After a classic lunch of lamb roasted on a spit, we board 4-wheel-drive vehicles to reach a lookout with stupendous views of the surrounding peaks and Lago Argentino far below.